Kureev/react-native-navbar/README.md

 - `hidePrev` (Boolean) - Should `prev` button be hidden or not
 - `prevTitle` (String) - Caption of the "back" button
 - `nextTitle` (String) - Caption of the "next" button
-- `customPrev` (React.Component) - Component to use instead of standart prev button
+- `customPrev` (React.Element) - React element to use instead of standart prev button
-- `customNext` (React.Component) - Component to use instead of standart next button
+- `customNext` (React.Element) - React element to use instead of standart next button
-- `customTitle` (React.Component) - Component to use instead of standart title
+- `customTitle` (React.Element) - React element to use instead of standart title

 ### Questions?
 Feel free to contact me in [twitter](https://twitter.com/kureevalexey) or [create an issue](https://github.com/Kureev/react-native-navbar/issues/new)